mwatt/rails/guides/source/active_job_basics.md

 * How to create jobs.
 * How to enqueue jobs.
+* How to pass arguments to a jobs.
 * How to run jobs in the background.
 * How to send emails from your application asynchronously.